jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The transistor was born from a partnership no single ideology contains: government demand, private enterprise, open research, and open market fused into one pipeline.
 Vannevar Bush embodied this pipeline in so many ways.
 He was the dean of MIT School of Engineering, a Raytheon founder, and America's wartime science chief.
 He even described how to fund and integrate this society wide system of invention with his report to the President Roosevelt, _Science: the Endless Frontier_.

 The transistor showcases this pipeline's success.
 It was discovered at Bell Labs, an open research lab (1947) that had physicists, engineers, electricians, and power-line installers researching together.
-The transistor's early development was uncertain and expensive, paid for by military and NASA contracts to companies like Fairchild Semiconductor.
-With the needed resources and incentive at hand, these private companies highered the brightest from the public and private American university system.
+The first transistor products early development was uncertain and expensive, paid for by military and NASA contracts to companies like Fairchild Semiconductor.
+With the needed resources and incentive at hand, these private companies hired the brightest from the public and private American university system.
 These scientists soon turned a single transistor into the first integrated circuits (1959) packing several transistors into a single device.

 Then the competitive market raced in.
 Lucrative air force missile and NASA rocket contracts helped make transistors cheap enough for the general population.
 Soon transistor radio (late 1950s) and pocket calculator (mid 1960s) sales exploded.
 Thereafter, transistor scientists met the capital markets and funded their own companies.
 These newcomers drove development into overdrive, and one of the so-called "Fairchildren", Intel, invented the microprocessor (1971).
 Now thousands of transistors came on a chip that could be reprogrammed for any application.

-Programmable computers, laptops, smartphones define mass-production of diversity.
-They can be anything for anyone.
-There's for-profit and open-source software making operating systems, word processors, dictionaries, web browsers.
-With transistor counts currently in the tens of billions, computers could do anything we asked them to.
+Programmable microprocessors power computers, laptops, smartphones and define mass-production of diversity.
+They can be run by for-profit and open-source software, word processors, dictionaries, web browsers.
+With transistor counts currently in the tens of billions, computers can do anything anyone asks.

 Within a few decades the transistor went from undiscovered, to the size of a pencil eraser, to powering home computers and massive super-computers.
-The West's invention of the transistor was not a lucky shot.
+The West's invention of the transistor had antagonism.
+The scientists who started Fairchild were called the "Traitorous Eight" for leaving their employer (a much bigger deal back then), and just barely got funding to start their history changing company.
+But they, and many others, did.
+Proving it was not a lucky shot.

 The internet, 3D printing, personal computers, GPS, lasers, all had a very similar development cycle.
 Soviet thinkers like Kitov and Glushkov wrote similar theories about the future of technology.
 A world where networked computers could process vast amounts of economic information instantly instead of using paper forms and bureaucrats.
-Both could only watch while others built it.
+Both could only write about the future while others built it.

 Look at the boardmates needed to birth a new tool.
 The pipeline includes the obsessive researcher who'd be useless at selling.
 The government institution-builder who thinks in decades.
 The risk-taker scientist who quits stable employment.
 The idealist engineer who gives away expensive software.
 The dropout who sells ten million computers.
+The early adopter hacker who keeps tinkering with these new tools.

-The hacker who invents a personal computer.
-None would excel at each other's jobs.
+None would excel at each other's roles.
 Some do what they do because of genetic traits like intelligence, arrogance, or stubbornness.
 Others are converts to belief systems of altruism or greed.
 No ideology covers each person.
 Each is a different mixture of genotype and phenotype identities.
-They each have temperaments every society produces and every ecosystem needs to originate new mutations, test which versions are best, produce them, and then predate, scrap, hack, and recycle them to keep the process going.
+They each have temperaments every society produces and every ecosystem needs to originate new mutations, test which versions are best, produce them, and then predate, scrap, hack, and recycle them to find the energy to keep the process going.

 The fight between all these perspectives never ends, and shouldn't.
 How much public investment is needed, who captures the profit, who carries the risk—that argument is real.
 But it's a quarrel at the edges like plant life fighting for sunshine or predators for the best hunting grounds.
 No player should ever envision a place without such competition.
 From times immemorial, boardmates depend on what only different creatures can contribute to the shared ecosystem's efficient and continual harvesting of energy.